Wuadin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Patience, persistence and perspiration make an unbeatable combination for success
 Write a program that prints all possible combinations of single-digit numbers.

+## Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
+Write a program that prints all possible different combinations of two digits.

+## The success combination in business is: Do what you do better... and: do more of what you do...
+Write a program that prints all possible different combinations of three digits.

+## Software is eating the World
+Write a program that prints all possible combinations of two two-digit numbers.